 My research focuses on the area defined by the former Metropolitan Borough of Stoke Newington (1900–65).
 I work with archives, books, maps and private collections to document the area’s history and uncover new material.

-Over the years, I’ve been fortunate to meet many people who have shared their personal memories and experiences with me, as well as like-minded individuals also interested in Stoke Newington’s history who significantly contributed to my research.
-Among them were the late Stoke Newington historian Derek Baker and Nick Perry, a passionate champion of heritage conservation, who sadly passed away in 2024.
+Over the years, I’ve been fortunate to meet many people who have shared their personal memories and experiences with me.
+Community knowledge and local memories form an important part of my research, alongside archives, books, maps and other historical sources.
+I have also been fortunate to learn from and work alongside fellow researchers and local history enthusiasts, including the late Stoke Newington historian Derek Baker and Nick Perry, a passionate champion of heritage conservation, who sadly passed away in 2024.

 Key areas of research include: